adzerk/apso/docs/README.md

 The `SerializableAWSCredentials` class provides a serializable container for AWS credentials, extending the `AWSCredentials` class (from AWS SDK for Java).

 ## Caching

-The `apso-caching` module provides provides utilities for caching.
+The `apso-caching` module provides provides utilities for caching, using `Caffeine` as the underlying implementation.

 To use it in an existing SBT project, add the following dependency to your `build.sbt`: